Section 375: Plot

 Insisting that it is a case of an affair gone sour, Tarun points out that the law does not regard consensual physical relations as rape.
 Hiral argues that though a couple may have had a consensual relationship in the past, any subsequent sexual encounter without consent of the girl is rape.
-The case disputes the legal provisions of the penal code 375 that defines conditions under which a sexual offence can be defined as rape.
+The case disputes the legal provisions of the penal code's section 375 that defines conditions under which a sexual offence can be defined as rape.

 The judges are put in a tough spot because on one hand, it is clear that Anjali had filed this case to avenge her humiliation, and on the other hand, there is a strong public perception that rich and influential people are exploiting the underprivileged.
 The two judges deliberate on the case in their chamber.
-A judgement in favour of Tarun would badly reflect on their credentials, despite circumstantial evidence clearly pointing to fake rape charges.
+A judgement in favour of Tarun would reflect badly on their credentials, despite circumstantial evidence clearly pointing to false rape charges.
 One of the judges peeks from the balcony and sees protests against the accused going out of control, and it is clear what their judgement would be.

 The bench, while delivering the verdict accepts the merit of the case presented by Tarun, but public sentiment forces the bench to strictly go by the book and deliver the judgment in line with popular opinion.
 The judges uphold the session court judgement which states that since there is no evidence of consent or force for this particular incident, the statement of the victim is considered as paramount evidence.
 Rohan's wife Kainaz indicates to him that she will not aid him anymore, and leaves.
-Tarun promises Rohan that he will approach the High Court immediately.
-Rohan is taken to prison, and Anjali confesses in secret to Hiral that what Tarun had said in the court was true and she did this only to get revenge at Rohan.
+Tarun promises Rohan that he will approach the Supreme Court immediately.
+Rohan is taken to prison, and Anjali confesses in secret to Hiral that what Tarun had said in the court was true and she did this only to get revenge on Rohan.
 Hiral is shocked by this, and is later invited for dinner by Tarun's family.
 Tarun once again reminds her "We're in the business of law, not of Justice", a principle she has now truly understood.